 Driver Monitoring is also an indispensable feature as we move through the implementation of ever-increasing levels of automation and autonomy.
 These automatic systems will need to assure themselves that an awake and attentive driver is at the wheel in order to transfer control back to the driver.

-In the recent Jabil-sponsored 2018 Automotive Product Development and Launch Cycles survey, 53 percent of respondents indicated that better connectivity was the primary driver of innovation.
+In a 2018 survey sponsored by Jabil, Automotive Product Development and Launch Cycles, 53 percent of respondents indicated that better connectivity was the primary driver of innovation.

 Automotive connectivity is a critical element for the future of automotive because it will help pave the way for the autonomous vehicle.
 One key aspect is for vehicles to talk to each other (V2V) and to talk to the infrastructure (V2I).
 There is a strong push to get connectivity features in every new vehicle to enable elements like entertainment content and streaming, but more importantly an autonomous world.

 4G technology is limited in its bandwidth and ability to cope with copious amounts of data.
 For example, in high density areas with high density of connected vehicles all demanding the same bandwidth from the network at the same time, 4G would not be able to support all the data.
 Therefore, mobile technology progress is needed to enable full high bandwidth connectivity for dense populated areas.
 In addition, 4G coverage doesn't even extend to all rural areas.

 5G may be the answer, however the standards for the technology aren't defined yet.
 5G is recognized as a high-bandwidth, next-generation technology that will be a significant evolution over 4G, but even a split-second latency would remain a concern for the automotive industry.
 5G could potentially enable new autonomy features, but it certainly won't be able to cover everything.